 Besides Gise being a founding member of DARPA, later on “in 1964, Congress appointed him manager of the Atomic Energy Commission’s Albuquerque operations office, where he supervised 26,000 employees in the AEC’s western region, including the Sandia, Los Alamos, and Lawrence Livermore laboratories” (Chip Bayers, The Inner Bezos).
 But he had previously worked for the AEC and even earlier in the military: “Born in Texas, Gise had served during World War II, and service records show he was assigned to the USS Neunzer, a destroyer, and then to various administrative jobs.
 He also served as an assistant director at the Atomic Energy Commission, starting in 1949, and was promoted to assistant director in 1955” (Davenport).

 Gise was a creature of government, specifically of the military-industrial complex.
 He also oversaw government work done with private contractors.
 In various capacities, he was involved in numerous projects, some of them covert.
 For example, he was a key member in secret meetings about the development of the hydrogen bomb.
 This guy had immense knowledge and experience about both technology and the workings of government.
 He was far beyond the standard bureaucrat, as his technical skill was not only theoretical but applied, with his career having been focused on space technology and missile defense systems.
 When he helped raise his grandson, Jeff Bezos received the full attention in being tutored and moulded for a life of privilege and ambition.
 Considering that, it’s not that Bezos as a corporate tycoon sold his soul to gain position and power in government, for he didn’t need to.
 He inherited the social connections, the access to private and public funding, and the open doors into government.
+“The question is what else came with that inheritance, whether it was all, so to speak, just on the receiving end” (National Notice, Interesting to Think That it All Began With BOOKS?).

 Like his grandfather, Bezos always was a creature of government.
 His corporatist worldview, presumably, always leaned toward corporatocracy.
 And Bezos is likely being honest in his moral claim of corporate patriotism, self-serving as it is, since he undoubtedly doesn’t see a difference between his own interests and those of government.
 As a member of the ruling elite, he takes it for granted that government is there to serve and represent those born into privilege.
 The Gise-Bezos family is a variant of the Bush family, in both cases wealth and power passed from one generation to the next and in both cases there was a grandfather as the original patriarch who ensured the family’s legacy.